KockaAdmiralac/KockaLogger/README.md

 - CVNAdvanced-style Discussions logs
 - Complete replacement for `#cvn-wikia` that sucks less?
 - **[BUG]** Make loader not blank the cache files after writing to them for the second time
+- If a thread is moved, the logger still shows the old board the thread is on
+- Update README to include documentation about configuring other modules and update `logger` module documentation with newly added configuration options
+- Make `vandalism` module great again
+    - Detect blank and replacement summaries on wikis where they are customized
+    - Report logged-in users when they do the same thing as anons but specified amount of times in a specified interval of time
+    - New format for messages
+    - Handle some logs (move, upload)
+    - Disregard all this if a complete replacement of `#cvn-wikia` is to be made
+- Unit tests!